 - I work a lot but don’t seem to finish.
 That is, I hope what I am doing means something because I don’t know what I am doing (1912, doing sculpture in one of his early attempts, fh).
 It’s strange and terrible but I feel calm.
 Today I worked non-stop for six hours on a sculpture and I don’t know what the result is… …Planes upon planes, sections of muscles, of a face and then?
 And the total effect?
 Does what I create live?
 Where will I end up?

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: an undated letter to Gino Severini (probably July or August 1912 or November, fh) ; as quoted in “Futurism”, ed.
-By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-234 ( painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+* Boccioni’s quote on one of his early attempts of futuristic sculpture: an undated letter to Gino Severini (probably July or August 1912 or November, fh) ; as quoted in “Futurism”, ed.
+By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008

 - (letter a few days later to Severini) The commitment I have made is terrible and the plastic means appear and disappear at the moment of implementation (1912, doing sculpture in one of his early attempts, fh).
 It’s terrible… …And the chaos of will?
 What law?
 It’s terrible… …Then I struggle with sculpture: I work, work and work and I don’t know what I give.
 Is it interior?
 Is it exterior?
 Is it sensation?
 Is it delirium?
 Is it brain?
 Analysis?
 Synthesis?
 I don’t know what the f… it is!
 Forms on forms…confusion…..The Cubists are wrong.
 Picasso is wrong.
 The academics are wrong.
 We’re all a bunch of d…heads.